Technical support: L3 Support

 Tier III (or Level 3, abbreviated as T3 or L3) is the highest level of support in a three-tiered technical support model responsible for handling the most difficult or advanced problems.
 It is synonymous with level 3 support, 3rd line support, back-end support, support line 3, high-end support, and various other headings denoting expert level troubleshooting and analysis methods.
-These individuals are experts in their fields and are responsible for not only assisting both Tier I and Tier II personnel, but with the research and development of solutions to new or unknown issues.
+These individuals are subject-matter experts who support both Tier I and II personnel and contribute to developing solutions for new or previously unresolved issues.
 Note that Tier III technicians have the same responsibility as Tier II technicians in reviewing the work order and assessing the time already spent with the customer so that the work is prioritized and time management is sufficiently utilized.
 If it is at all possible, the technician will work to solve the problem with the customer as it may become apparent that the Tier I and/or Tier II technicians simply failed to discover the proper solution.
 Upon encountering new problems, however, Tier III personnel must first determine whether or not to solve the problem and may require the customer's contact information so that the technician can have adequate time to troubleshoot the issue and find a solution.
 It is typical for a developer or someone who knows the code or backend of the product, to be the Tier 3 support person.

 In some instances, an issue may be so problematic to the point where the product cannot be salvaged and must be replaced.
 Such extreme problems are also sent to the original developers for in-depth analysis.
 If it is determined that a problem can be solved, this group is responsible for designing and developing one or more courses of action, evaluating each of these courses in a test case environment, and implementing the best solution to the problem.

+L4 Support

 While not universally used, a fourth level often represents an escalation point beyond the organization.
 L4 support is generally a hardware or software vendor.

 Scams

 A common scam typically involves a cold caller claiming to be from a technical support department of a company like Microsoft.
-Such cold calls are often made from call centers based in India to users in English-speaking countries, although increasingly these scams operate within the same country.
+These scams have often originated from call centers in various countries targeting users in English-speaking regions, though increasingly they also operate domestically.
 The scammer will instruct the user to download a remote desktop program and once connected, use social engineering techniques that typically involve Windows components to persuade the victim that they need to pay in order for the computer to be fixed and then proceeds to steal money from the victim's credit card.